Covelo, California: History

 Covelo began in 1860, with the opening of the town's first store.
-The post office opened in 1870.
-Some sources claim that the town was named after a village in Switzerland.
-However, there is no village in Switzerland by that name.
+The post office opened in 1870. and some sources claim that the town was named by Charles H. Eberle after a fortress in Switzerland.
+However, there is no place mentioned in the gazetters of Switzerland.
 Covelo may be a misspelling of Covolo, a fort in Pederobba, Veneto, Italy, which is near Switzerland.
 Alternatively, it could be named after Covelo, a village in Galicia, Spain.
-There is also a Covello in Basilicato, in the south of Italy.
+There is also a Covello in Basilicata, in the south of Italy.